Program management overview

 Practices to share successes that inspire new ideas across different user communities and expose day-to-day wins to organization management. |

-Everything outlined in standard Establish a central network location where users can save and access Splunk content Establish a stakeholder register (see Managing stakeholders) Establish office hours for Splunk subject matter experts to consult with your Splunk user community |
+Everything outlined in Foundational Participate in local Splunk user groups (see user groups) Attend local Splunk Live events (search for events) Establish a stakeholder register (see Managing stakeholders) Establish office hours for Splunk subject matter experts to consult with your Splunk user community (see Establishing and communicating with your Splunk user community)

-Everything outlined in intermediate Establish a Splunk community portal (see Establishing and communicating with your Splunk user community) Attend the annual Splunk user conference (see .conf) and take education courses from the pre-conference training sessions, Splunk University (see Splunk University) Publish a regular Splunk newsletter (see Establishing and communicating with your Splunk user community) Host internal workshops |
+Everything outlined in Intermediate Establish a Splunk community portal (see Establishing and communicating with your Splunk user community) Attend the annual Splunk user conference and take education courses from the pre-conference training sessions and Splunk University (see the .conf website) |

 STAFFING